saxena100parth/Assignment-Solution/README.md

 ## APIs End Points:

 ### /api/v1/auth/register
-POST Api which is created to register usesr use below JSON body for testing
+POST Api which is created to register usesr <br>
+use below JSON body for testing <br>
+this will return  JWT token
 <br>
 {<br>
     "firstname": "parth", <br>